 Any deviation from the patients’ normal readings or a report of a symptom activates a call to the patient or caregiver,” says Elaine Davis, Manager of the Telemanagement Program.
 “Any symptoms or readings that require an intervention, especially if a medication change is anticipated, will also generate a call to the patient’s physician.”

-Since she was diagnosed with congestive heart failure two years ago, June Berry, of North Haledon, has used the telemanagement system twice, once in 2011 following a hospitalization for a stent implant, and earlier this year after being hospitalized for a kidney infection.
+Since she was diagnosed with congestive heart failure, June Berry, of North Haledon, has used the telemanagement system following a hospitalization for a stent implant and after being hospitalized for a kidney infection.
 “After my hospitalizations I had to deal with regaining my mobility and changes in my medications,” she recalls.
 “The last thing I needed was complications or emergency trips to the hospital.”
 June’s weight had to be closely monitored so that any water retention could be addressed immediately.
 And when her heart rate spiked on two occasions, the telemanagement nurse was able to help resolve the problem without a hospital visit.
 “The home monitor enabled my cardiac care team to help me manage my symptoms without incident, right at home,” says June.
 “It really took the worry out of my recovery.”

 Valley’s Telemanagement program is available for patients receiving services through Valley Home Care, and is covered by most insurance plans.

 For more information, please call 201-291-6378.